-The Create and Import Peripheral Wizard was introduced in EDK 7.1i to simplify adding user-designed peripherals into an EDK repository or an XPS project.
-If you wish to add a peripheral that will be connected to the OPB or PLB bus, then this tool should make it much easier.
+The Create and Import Peripheral Wizard is used to simplify adding user-designed peripherals into an EDK repository or an XPS project.
+If you wish to add a peripheral that will be connected to an OPB, PLB, or FSL bus, then this tool should make it much easier.
 See the Embedded System Tools Reference Manual for more information on this wizard.
+(Note: OPB and PLB v34 buses are deprecated.
+You can still use them but may have compatibility issues.
+If possible, please use the new PLB v46 bus instead)

 This module was created before the Create and Import Peripheral Wizard was available.
 It remains a valuable exercise because it develops an understanding of the underlying structure of an XPS project and provides insight into how to handle a peripheral that might not exactly fit the model of a typical peripheral.
 In this case, the core to be added also has a connection directly to the processor, not just to the bus.
-Finally, it provides an example of how to design a peripheral that connects directly to the OPB bus without Xilinx's IPIF layer and IPIC interface as an intermediary.
+Finally, it provides an example of how to design a peripheral that connects directly to the OPB bus without Xilinxs IPIF layer and IPIC interface as an intermediary.